gomberg5264/code-a-thon-2021-level-3/readme.md

 The repository contains several web application projects we'll use during the training sessions:

 - `static-page-v1` - A simple React app that renders a static web page.
-There's nothing reacty about this app, it's just straight HTML rendered through React.
+There's nothing Reacty about this app, it's just straight HTML content rendered using React.
-- `static-page-v2` - This version of the static page app adds some simple React capabilities to help illustrate the value of React as a web development framework.
+- `static-page-v2` - This version of the static page app adds some simple React capabilities to help illustrate the value of React as a web development framework vs. straight HTML.
-- `tip-calc-react-v1` -
-- `tip-calc-react-v2` -
 - `tip-calc-static` - A simple Tip Calculator web app; this is a static web application built using straight HTML and JavaScript.
 It is one of the sample applications from [Learning Progressive Web Apps](https://learningpwa.com).
+- `tip-calc-react-v1` - This folder contains a straight conversion of the Tip Calculator app into React.
+It doesn't do anything to take advantage of any of the capabilities of React.
+- `tip-calc-react-v2` - This version of the application enhances V1 to use the capabilities of React.
+It creates a true React version of the app.

 ## Prerequisites

 ## Requirements